 Continue reading WHAT SATAN FEARS

 Jesus proclaimed a new political reality, the Kingdom of God, and it bore little resemblance to the political systems of this world.

 When Jesus appeared in Galilee, he began to proclaim the “Kingdom of God” – “Repent, for the kingdom is at hand.”
 In his ministry, the reign of God began to invade the earth, but his realm is of an entirely different nature than the political systems of the present age.
 On more than one occasion, he refused that kind of political power, especially when it was offered by Satan.

-In Mark’s gospel, only at his death did a Roman centurion who was present at his execution recognize who Jesus was – Mark 10:45.
+In Mark, only at his death did the Roman centurion who was present at his execution recognize who Jesus was.

-In Mark, all men prove incapable of recognizing who Jesus is, even his closest disciples.
-The only exceptions are John the Baptist and the Roman centurion at Golgotha, the very man in charge of the execution squad.
-Mark has threaded this theme throughout his gospel to make the point – The Messiah cannot be understood apart from his death on a Roman cross.
+In Mark, all men prove incapable of recognizing who Jesus is, even his disciples.
+The only exceptions are John the Baptist and the Roman centurion at Golgotha, the very man in charge of his execution.
+Mark has threaded this theme throughout his gospel to make the point – The Messiah cannot be understood apart from his death on Calvary.

-Unlike Adam, the “Servant of Yahweh” did not grasp at the “likeness of God.”
+Unlike Adam, the “Servant of Yahweh” did not attempt to grasp the “likeness of God.”
 Instead, he humbled himself and chose obedience, even when that meant his submission to a most shameful death.
-For this reason, God highly exalted him and installed him to reign over all things as “Lord.”
-Exaltation did not precede the death of Jesus – it followed it.
+For this reason, God highly exalted him and made him “Lord” over all things.
+Exaltation did not precede his death – it followed it.